mschouler/aero-optim/docs/index.md

 2.118700e-07 0.211356 0.285446 2.700434e-10 1.298195e-09
 >> simulation finished after 18.21726393699646 seconds
 ```

 !!!
+Warning
+    In order for the command to pass, don't forget to fix the `exec_cmd` executable path in `input/naca_base.json`.

+!!!
 Note
     As of 2024, [`Wolf`](https://pages.saclay.inria.fr/frederic.alauzet/software.html) is not open-source and may not be available to the user.
 Guidelines on how to replace it with another solver are given in [Simulator](simulator.md).